carlosramireziii/carlosramireziii.github.io/_drafts/a-step-by-step-guide-to-debugging-sjr-templates.md

 }
 ```

-The template will now fail, however we now know that it's due to a server error in Ruby.
+The template will fail, however we now know that it's due to a server error in Ruby.
 This is the *Ruby runtime error* resulting from the undefined instance variable in the comment partial.

 ```
-// the partial fails if @post is not defined!
+// this partial fails if @post is not defined!
 <li>
   <%= comment.content %>
   replied to <%= @post.title %>